 Photo credit: REUTERS/Zoubeir Souissi

-Some churches are adding movie and TV quotes, references and even showing video snippets from these assorted media in order to draw in the “seekers.”
+Some churches are adding movie and TV quotes, references, and even showing video snippets from these assorted media to draw in the “seekers.”

 Not too long ago, there was something that made me raise my eyebrows.
 I was scrolling through my Facebook feed and came upon a sponsored post advertising a grand opening for a new church here in Missouri.
 Instead of a typical marketing thrust featuring concepts and ideas surrounding Christ, the cross, God’s love, or being family-friendly, this church had placed, of all things, a cartoon picture of a Star Wars Stormtrooper helmet with the church’s logo!
 I kid you not.
 They were presenting this to be many people’s first impression of their church.
 Accompanying this Facebook post was a video from the church’s pastor promoting a “win this helmet” contest, and a chance to meet and have your picture taken with people dressed up in Stormtrooper and Darth Vader outfits if you attended the church that coming weekend!